viamrobotics/docs/docs/getting-started/app-usage.md

 #### Sharing a location using location secret keys

-Grant authority to access a location to any other person or machine (regardless of organization membership) by sharing a location secret key.
+Programmatic access to a location may be granted by sharing a location secret key.

 The Viam app lists the secret keys for a location in the **Location Secret Keys** drop-down: